 Glass-Bottom Boat Tours

-Sadly, Glass-Bottom Boat Tours over the spring basin have become the exception rather than the rule in recent years.
+Glass-bottom boat tours over the spring basin have become the exception rather than the rule in recent years.
 Tea-stained or green water impedes the penetration of light needed to view the impressive features of the deep chasm of Wakulla Spring.
 Heavy rains combined with other factors still to be fully understood are thought to be the cause of decreased visibility.

-On those rare days (usually in late winter or early spring) when the “mysterious waters” of Wakulla Spring may momentarily regain their aquamarine tint and crystal clear quality, the gasps of visitors moved by the spring’s abyss can once again be heard.
+On those rare days (usually in late winter or early spring) when the “mysterious waters” of Wakulla Spring may momentarily regain their aquamarine tint and crystal clear quality, the gasps of visitors who have sighted the spring’s abyss can once again be heard.
 The ancient remains of great furry elephants (mastodons) can be seen resting on the basin’s steep sandy slopes.
 Schools of catfish dance in the spring’s depths, fish conventions follow the boat, and even out-of-practice Henry-the-Pole-Vaulting-Fish may choose to entertain upon request of the captain.

-When possible, the 30 minute Glass-Bottom Boat Tour departs at:
+When possible, the 30-minute Glass-Bottom Boat Tour departs at: